About Wildlife Management

 - knowledge of the ecology and behaviour of wild animals in New Zealand.

 - an appreciation of the practical realities of wildlife management.

 - skills in communicating about management and scientific research of ecological communities.
 Verbal presentations, debating, and scientific report writing are all emphasised and taught.

 - statistical and analytical skills to collect, analyse, and interpret ecological data for wildlife management and research.

 - critical evaluation of existing wildlife management practice and options for the future.

 - an ability to co-operate well in teams, but also to work well on one's own.

 - an appreciation of the different roles and needs of managers and researchers, and the way each can help and gain from the other.

 How will I study?

-Course content for the Postgraduate Diploma year is a mix of seminar/lecture material and "hands-on experience" in the field.
+Course content is a mix of seminar/lecture material and "hands-on experience" in the field.
 Students are responsible for designing and carrying out various wildlife surveys, writing reports, giving talks, and participating in discussions and debates.
 Guest lecturers provide insights into current wildlife management issues, including large-scale ecological experiments, species restorations, wildlife legislation, community-led conservation and public awareness.